December 2011 LSAT Blog Carnival

 Now let’s see what those who took the LSAT and for whatever reason didn’t come to our blog are saying about it.
 It’s time to hop on the December 2011 LSAT blog carnival.
 Please keep all hands and items inside the ride at all times.

 In the front of the ride (always the longest line) are a former shopaholic and a 2013 graduate of Wabash College.
 The first blogger wanted to cry after she took the December LSAT Saturday because she had been studying since 2009.
 It sounds like it paid off, though, because she wrote that the actual LSAT was easier than her practice LSATs.
 Michael the Wabash student waxed philosophical after taking his December LSAT, apparently because it was his first time taking the LSAT.

 As one would expect, there were a lot of blog posts about students’ plans after taking the LSAT.
-While some of those included watching Harry Potter movies and crying or finishing up course work or sleeping, a large number dealt with everyone’s favorite celebratory pastime: drinking.
-Ayao, for example, kicked back a few to celebrate taking the LSAT.
+While some of those included watching Harry Potter movies and crying or finishing up course work, a large number dealt with everyone’s favorite celebratory pastime: drinking.
 Liz filed this thirst-quenching blog post under “drink, party, lsat.”
 And Stacy posted a picture of her favorite post-LSAT beverages.